-A 7,440 sq feet spa and fitness center with floor to ceiling windows welcomes guests under a glass cupola that offers a magnificent view of the Andes mountains and the city of Santiago.
-In addition to sports equipment, there are spa treatment rooms for massages and special beauty treatments, whirlpool, sauna, indoor heated swimming pool and a sun deck on the terraced roof.
+A 7,440 sq feet spa and fitness center with floor-to-ceiling windows welcomes guests under a glass cupola that offers a magnificent view of the Andes mountains and the city of Santiago.
+In addition to sports equipment, there are spa treatment rooms for massages and special beauty treatments, a whirlpool, sauna, an indoor heated swimming pool, and a sun deck on the terraced roof.

 8. Four Seasons Hotel Bogota